 All existing water distribution system valves shall only be operated by Town of Georgina Water/Wastewater Division operators unless otherwise approved by a Town of Georgina Water/Wastewater Operator.
-The Contractor is to contact the Department of Engineering and Public Works Water/Wastewater Division to make arrangements for this operation.
+The Contractor is to contact the Operations and Infrastructure Department - Water/Wastewater Division to make arrangements for this operation.